Single diffractive hard exclusive processes for the study of generalized parton distributions: SDHEP with a lepton beam

 \subsubsection{DVMP from SDHEP with a lepton beam}

-Extending the factorization of $2\to2$ hard exclusive meson scattering, discussed in previous subsection~\ref{sec:DVMP m}, to the same meson production from the full SDHEP with a lepton beam introduces complications from the DGLAP region of GPDs, as explained at the beginning of Sec.~\ref{sec:DVCS p}.
+Extending the factorization of $2\to2$ hard exclusive meson scattering, discussed in Sec.~\ref{sec:DVMP m}, to the same meson production from the full SDHEP with a lepton beam introduces complications from the DGLAP region of GPDs, as explained at the beginning of Sec.~\ref{sec:DVCS p}.
 Factorization works in the limit $\lambda = \rt / q_T \sim m_D / q_T \ll 1$.
-The loop momentum regions contributing to the leading power of $\lambda$ are shown in \fig{fig:p2 leading}, where the region (b) is rendered power suppressed by the soft-end suppression assumption from the meson wavefunction, in the same way as for the $2\to2$ meson scattering discussed in the previous subsection~\ref{sec:DVMP m}.
+The loop momentum regions contributing to the leading power of $\lambda$ are shown in \fig{fig:p2 leading}, where the region (b) is rendered power suppressed by the soft-end suppression assumption from the meson wave function, in the same way as for the $2\to2$ meson scattering discussed in Sec.~\ref{sec:DVMP m}.